Skip Navigation

 717 Queen Street Alexandria, Virginia

-Rows of white gravestones fill a large cemetery enclosed by a white picket fence, with trees and a building visible in the background under a cloudy sky.
+Rows of white headstones fill a cemetery enclosed by a white picket fence, with trees and a distant building visible in the background under an overcast sky.

 One of 12 sites created and dedicated by President Lincoln in 1862 to serve as military burial grounds.
 The cemetery...